nedpals/kuman/README.md

 ## Development
 ### Build
-You must install [Typescript](https://typescriptlang.org) first before you start building this module.
+Kumander is written on [Typescript](https://typescriptlang.org) from the ground-up and must install the `tsc` compiler first before you start building this module.
 After that, you can start building it by executing:
 ```bash
 $ tsc --project ./tsconfig.json
 ```